Are you or your family living right up to your income?

 The goal is to find out where and how you are spending money and where you can spend less by creating a personal budget.

-A budget typically lists your income and your living expenses such as housing, utilities, food, insurance, and transportation.
+The expense side of your budget typically lists items such as housing, utilities, food, insurance, and transportation.
 It also lists loan payments such as car or student loans, as well as your credit card bills.
-Don’t forget to list all your app income or payments either.
+Don't forget to list all your app payments either (or payment app income under #1).

 THE BENEFITS OF